DerekTBrown/redrouter/README.md

 once a record has been found, it is added to the local memory cache, to reduce the time for subsequent requests.

 #### Resolvers
 Resolvers are used to find the proxy record matching a particular request.
-This could be as simple as checking against the HTTP Request URL or SSH Username, or could be more complex, such as pattern matching.
+This is usually protocol-specific as different request headers require different methods of matching.
 Some that have been implemented:
 - [X] HTTP / HTTPS
 - [X] SSH (Username)

 #### Middleware
 Your application can optionally implement a middleware stack, used to transform the content of proxy records.
 This could be anything- logging, load balancing, even Docker discovery.
 As with other middleware stacks, order does matter- so be sure to document this in developing your middleware.
 - [X] docker resolution
 - [ ] round robin
 - [ ] dynamic load balancing